abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 The literal translation of the word *bhikkhu* is one who begs for alms.
-But in keeping with the commentaries, Ajahn Chah used to emphasize bhikkhu as meaning one who sees the danger in *saṃsāra,* the danger in the endless round of birth and death, the endless wandering.
+But in keeping with the commentaries, Ajahn Chah used to emphasize bhikkhu as meaning one who sees the danger in *saṃsāra*, the danger in the endless round of birth and death, the endless wandering.
 That’s a useful image for the unfocused, inattentive mind—the mind that does not prioritize, that drifts aimlessly about.
 It wanders to moods of like and